 Any water, sewer, and tap fees charged to the project must be entered on a separate line item of the PDC description.
-Applications must provide letters from local provider(s) documenting either the amounts or if no fees will be charged.
+Any aApplications that does not include these costs-must provide a-letters from the local provider(s) that documenting either the amounts or if no fees will be charged.